 Based on the Steiner method of teaching, Kamaroi’s integrated curriculum is designed to place an emphasis on the whole development of a child — emotional, spiritual, physical, moral as well as academic.
 As children have different needs at each developmental stage, our curriculum is designed to engage the abilities of the growing child.
 In the kindergarten this is done through guided creative play, in later years, through the imaginative and artistic presentation of material by the class teacher, which promotes deep learning.
 As well as being integrated, the curriculum is broadly based, interdisciplinary and comprehensive.

-Kamaroi’s approach however is to teach key learning areas in their entirety, in ways that are relevant and meaningful to children.
+Our curriculum is to teach key learning areas in their entirety, in ways that are meaningful to children.
 Lessons are consciously designed to stimulate the whole child – physically, artistically and intellectually.
 A rhythmic structure enhances the learning process by building continuity.
 This allows for review and allows for a depth of intellectual understanding that incorporates the child’s artistic and emotional responses.

 Each day begins with a two-hour long Main Lesson.
-Key learning subjects, such as Mathematics and History, are integrated into themed blocks of 3-4 weeks, across the school year.
+Key learning subjects, such as Mathematics or History, are integrated into themed blocks of 3-4 weeks, across the school year.
 The length of the Main Lesson allows the class teacher to develop a wide range of integrated activities around the central theme, thereby catering to a variety of learning styles; visual, auditory and kinesthetic.

 For example, in Class 3, children learn about a mob of kangaroos who find themselves at Kamaroi and who must travel a great distance to return home.
 Their journey takes them from the children’s local area, with its recognizable landforms and flora and fauna, across beaches, hills and deserts, to Central Australia.
 The changing landscape brings Botany, History and Geography subjects to life for the children.
 They discover new plants, birds and animals, mathematical puzzles and literary references in ways that are engaging and easily absorbed.
 The learning is presented in a variety of styles, including the arts and physical education, which allows children to learn in a way that best suits them as an individual.